NIMBioS/PostdocMentoring/IndividualMeetingInformation/WelcomeMeeting.md

 1. What we are most concerned about is your success in your career goals.
 In order for us to be most helpful to you, we therefore need to be kept apprised of your objectives and whether these change during your time here.
 Throughout, you should feel free to contact the Director or the Associate Director for Postdoctoral Activities, Brian O'Meara, about any aspect of your position here, whether it be related to science, mentoring, career goals, or personal issues.
 We are here to help, but we won't necessarily be aware of an issue unless you tell us.

 2. The NIMBioS Leadership Team and staff are here to help and you should make use of their talents during your time here.
 Remember that all the staff are professionals and they should be treated as such.
 This means that if you need their assistance in any way, you should give them fair warning (if this involves anything more than a few moments of their time), and be aware that they have many demands on their time.
 For IT assistance, please contact the IT Manager, Michael Peek, by email rather than knocking on his door.
-Similarly, most financial and logistics questions can be dealt with quickly with an email to the Business Manager (Toby Koosman) or Logistics Manager (Jennifer Thomas).
+Similarly, most financial and logistics questions can be dealt with quickly with an email to the Business Manager (Mary Bartolini) or Logistics Manager (Jennifer Thomas).

 3. Who you should go to for assistance:

-    * Financial matters: Toby Koosman
+    * Financial matters: Mary Bartolini
-    * Visa issues: Toby Koosman
+    * Visa issues: Mary Bartolini
-    * Parking issues: Chandra Eskridge or Toby Koosman
+    * Parking issues: Chandra Eskridge or Mary Bartolini
     * Travel arrangements:
         * Turn in travel authorizations (at least five days **before** you travel) and reimbursement requests to Chandra Eskridge.
 Travel authorizations are required by UT if you are traveling on university business -- even if the university is not paying for it.
 For vacations, you don't need a travel request, but let Chris Welsh know in advance.
         * For plane travel assistance ask Jennifer Spar